lsst-sqre/sqr-049/index.rst

 Redis
 -----

-Redis stores a key for each token.
+Redis stores a key for each token except for the bootstrap token.
 The Redis key is ``token:<key>`` where ``<key>`` is the key portion of the token, corresponding to the primary key of the ``token`` table.
 The value is an encrypted JSON document with the following keys: